 - the loads to be lifted including the mass of the lifting equipment e.g. slings and spreader beams

 - the position of the crane, loads to be lifted and where

 - the position of other workers during the lift

 - the load working radius range with confirmation the loads are within the crane’s capacity at the maximum radius

 - the slinging and lifting sequence

 - the rigging requirements of the job.

-Tap Into Safety has interactive Workshop safety training modules which include detailed education on cranes and lifting activities.
-These safety training modules can be completed in 15 minutes and can easily be added to your existing induction, on-boarding and refresher training modules via a simple URL integration.
+Tap into Safety has interactive Workshop safety training courses which include detailed education on cranes and lifting activities.
+These safety training courses can be completed in 15 minutes and can easily be added to your existing induction, on-boarding and refresher training modules via a simple URL integration.

 The training modules show a 360-degree panoramic photo of typical mechanical and maintenance workshops.
 Not only do they both cover cranes and lifting activities, they also train on a variety of major hazards and risky behaviours that can occur in these environments.
 Some of these include:

 - Manual Handling